“No large-cap, mid-cap, or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.”

 This is one of the findings from S&P / Dow Jones related to “the ability of top-performing funds to maintain their status” and persist as top-performing funds.

-Now, however I often find myself quoting from the movie Field of Dreams.
+Now, though, I often find myself quoting from the movie Field of Dreams.

 Say It Ain’t So